markwkiehl/medium_darts_tfm/README.md

 As demonstrated in the example within the medium_darts_tfm.py file, after optimizing input_chunk_length, output_chunk_length with get_darts_tfm_arguments_optimized(), the trained model is saved to a local file.
 Saving the file is highly recommended, especially since it will take a considerable amount of time to optimize the two model arguments.
 Once you do, when you retrieve it later, you have access to everything you need to use that trained model to run a prediction on the same, or a (newer) series.

-# Slicing Covariates for Model Training
+# Slicing The Target Series For Covariates
-With optimized input_chunk_length and output_chunk_length values in hand, you are now ready to prepare the past and future covariates for model training and prediction.
-The function slice_tfm_covariates_for_model_training() makes this easy by slicing them to the minimum time span required, and optionally min/max scaling them.
-It not only prepares past_covariates and future_covariates, but also val_past_covariates and val_future_covariates needed when val_series is passed to model.fit().
+With optimized input_chunk_length and output_chunk_length values in hand, you are now ready to prepare a target series for model training and prediction.
+When using covariates, you have to be careful to slice the target series (for training & prediction) so that it is smaller than past and future covariates.
+The function slice_tfm_covariates_for_model_training() can be optionally used to slice covariates to the minimum time span required, and optionally min/max scaling them.
+It also generates val_past_covariates and val_future_covariates needed when val_series is passed to model.fit().

 # Fit & Predict
 The hard work is now done.
 As demonstrated by the examples provided in the medium_darts_tfm.py file, it is a simple matter to initialize a model with the optimized input_chunk_length and output_chunk_length arguments, and pass the other inputs to the model .fit() and .predict() method.
 Plotting the results is made easy by the use of plt_model_training() to see all of the inputs to the model and the result.